-Although we here at BestUSAOnlineCasinos.net might have suggested in a previous post that the San Fransisco 49ers could have been a decent value bet to cover their massive 10 point spread at home, the Los Angeles Rams decided to push our faces in it and beat them by 29.
-Yup, it was the same point difference as the SNF game and when teams are winning by that big of a margin you can expect that bookmakers are going to be adjusting the lines accordingly in the following week, so expect to see some juicier odds for Week 8.
+Although we here at Best USA Online Casinos .net might have suggested the San Fransisco 49ers could have been a decent value bet to cover the 10 point spread at home, the Los Angeles Rams decided to push our faces in it, beating them by 29.
+Yes, it was the same difference as Sunday Night Football and when teams are winning by that big of a margin it’s known bookmakers are adjusting lines accordingly the following week, so expect to see juicier odds for Week 8.

-The only underdogs to win outright on Sunday were the Houston Texans (+4) against division foe Jacksonville, the Carolina Panthers (+5) in Philadelphia, and the New Orleans Saints (+2½) winning a squeaker on the road in Baltimore thanks to kicker Justin Tuck missing an extra point after his team scored a touchdown with only 24 seconds left in the game.
-This loss stung because it could definitely come back to bite the Ravens come playoff seeding time.
+The only underdogs to win outright on Sunday were the Houston Texans (+4) against division foe Jacksonville, the Carolina Panthers (+5) in Philadelphia, and the New Orleans Saints (+2½) winning a squeaker on the road in Baltimore thanks to kicker Justin Tuck missing an extra point after his team scored a touchdown with 24 seconds left in the game.
+This loss must have stung because it could definitely come back to bite the Ravens come playoff seeding time.

 Finally, the Tennessee Titans went into Wembley Stadium in London against the Chargers as a 6½ point underdog and almost got the upset victory.
 They scored a touchdown with 31 seconds left and decided to go for 2 instead of kicking the extra point, however, Adrian Phillips slapped down Marcus Mariota’s pass and Los Angeles won the game 20-19.
 Veteran punters already know not to back the 5-2 Chargers going forward as they end up disappointing fans every year in the second half of the season – save your gambling bankroll for fun Dogs that might bite.